-My falafel burger is two crispy chickpea patties, tzatziki sauce, cheese, tomatoes, cukes, onions, sprouts, and hummus on a brioche bun.
-It’s a delicious meatless mouthful that’s so much healthier than a fast food burger.
+My falafel burger is two crispy chickpea patties, tzatziki sauce, cheese, tomatoes, cukes, onions, sprouts, and hummus on a brioche bun ~ yum!!

 a falafel burger is the perfect veggie burger

 Did you know that McDonald’s sells different varieties of vegan and vegetarian burgers in many countries?
 The McFalafel has been available in various locations worldwide for years, but not here in the States.
-Since I can’t drive through and grab a McFalafel I thought I’d make my own, which is usually a much better idea, anyway.
+Since I can’t drive through and grab a McFalafel I thought I’d make my own.
 My burger is better, anyway, since everything is fresh and I’ve perfected the falafel patty to maximize crispness and minimize the dreaded gummy texture so many veggie burgers suffer from (see details below.)

 - a batch of falafel mix ~ You can make your own falafel, or buy the mix already prepared in some stores.